 You could do worse than to camp at Gum Bend Lake.

 It’s only a few kays west of Condo on the northern side of the Lachlan River.
 And what a surprise!
 Green grass, a delightful man-made lake and free camping.
 What’s more, you can stay for up to 14 days.

 On the last point, we were having a yarn to the caretaker, he’s a real character.
-Recently (April 2017) there’s been mis-information about how long you can stay for.
+There’s been mis-information about how long you can stay for.
 A rumour spread that the maximum stay was now 3 days.
 This is completely wrong – it’s still 14 days and it’s not changing.